-Looking for things to do in Finland?
-You are spoilt for choice in this gorgeous Nordic country filled with Moomins, reindeer, endless expanses of Taiga forest, pristine lakes, friendly locals and exciting cities.
+Are you looking for things to do in Finland?
+You are spoilt for choice in this gorgeous Nordic country filled with Moomins, reindeer, endless expanses of Taiga forest, pristine lakes, friendly locals, and exciting cities.

 Sitting on the eastern frontiers of Europe, Finland offers an exciting adventure travel destination for those who are willing to make the effort to get here.
-Unlike other hot spots over-run by tourists – yes, we are talking about you Prague, London & Vienna – in Finland you are presented with a unique opportunity to experience the local culture.
+Unlike other hot spots over-run by tourists – yes, we are talking about you, Prague, London and Vienna – in Finland, you are presented with a unique opportunity to experience the local culture.